boisy/ghidorah/README.md

 ## Commands

-There are Python 3 commands for several common operations:
+There are Python 3 commands for several common operations.

+For convenience, you can set the GHIDORAH_DEVICE environment variable on the arbieter to the serial device.

 ### Discover